-Thin client A terminal without a hard drive that connects to a server.
+Thin client Also, Zero client.
+A terminal without a hard drive that connects to a server.

-ThinManager The graphic user interface component of the ThinManager system that is used
+ThinManager The graphic user interface component of the ThinManager system used to control and configure the ThinServer database.

 ThinManager Server A computer running the ThinManager interface and the ThinServer service.